 Layer the Dish:

-Evenly distribute the mushroom mixture over the bottom of the prepared baking dish.
+Drain any excess oil from the mushroom mixture and spread evenly in the bottom of the prepared baking dish.

 Add the Cheese:

-Evenly distribute the shredded cheddar and grated Parmesan cheese on top of the mushrooms.
+Share the shredded cheddar and the grated Parmesan cheese evenly between the mushroom tops.

 Pour the Cream:

-Pour the heavy cream evenly over the mushrooms and cheese, which will become a creamy sauce as it cooks.
+Drizzle all of the heavy cream over the mushrooms and cheese in an even layer — it will become a creamy sauce as it bakes.

 Make the Breadcrumb Topping: